Andrew Levitas: Personal life

-Since October 2013, Levitas has been in a relationship with Welsh classical-crossover singer Katherine Jenkins.
+Since October 2013, Levitas has been in a relationship with British classical-crossover singer Katherine Jenkins.
 The pair were engaged in April 2014, and married at Hampton Court Palace on September 27, 2014.
-Jenkins gave birth to the couple's first child, a daughter named Aaliyah Reign Levitas, on September 30, 2015.
+Jenkins gave birth to the couple's first child, a daughter, in September 2015.
 With his wife, Levitas wrote the song "8 Nights of Joy," which was recorded at Abbey Road Studios and was on her album "Home Sweet Home."
-Their son, Xander Robert Selwyn, was born in April 2018.
-Levitas was previously co-owner of West Village hotspot Play and is current part-owner of Soho restaurants Little Prince and Lola Taverna.
+Their son was born in April 2018.
+Levitas was previously co-owner of West Village hotspot Play and is current part-owner of SoHo restaurants Little Prince and Lola Taverna.